malaterre/GDCM/Source/README.txt

 - Reader (hate this name this is stupid)
 - Writer (hate this name this is stupid)

-Hopefully this is a good choice since reorganizing a cvs tree is just a pain...svn rocks !
+Hopefully this is a good choice since reorganizing a cvs tree is just a pain... svn rocks !